Outsmart the hackers.

 - Write a comprehensive report for technical and non-technical stakeholders

-Upon successful completion, students receive a Cyber Academy Defense certificate and will be prepared for an entry-level career as a security operations center or digital forensics analyst.
+Upon successful completion, students receive a UT Austin Cybersecurity Certificate and will be prepared for an entry-level career as a security operations center or digital forensics analyst.

 3. Cybersecurity Attack (15 weeks)